VROOM-Project/vroom-scripts/benchmarks/VRPTW/README.md

 # Notes

+## Optimization objective(s)

+### Single or bi-objective?

+For all instances in the above benchmarks, the number of provided vehicles is way larger than what is required to handle all jobs.
+Most implementations from the literature aim at first minimizing the number of vehicles used and then the total travel time, and our best known solution compilation comply with this view.
+On the other hand, VROOM aims at first maximizing the number of handled jobs (with fixed fleet) and then minimizing total travel time.
+As a result, direct cost comparisons with stored best known solutions are meaningless if the number of vehicles used are different.
+For example VROOM might provide a solution that is way cheaper in term of travel time than the "best known solution", but uses one more vehicle.

+### Limited fleet instances

+To overcome the above limitation, an alternative set of instances is generated.
+The instances contain the same set of jobs but have a number of available vehicles that matches the minimal number of used vehicles observed in stored best known results.
+Thus we transform the "try to do everything with less vehicles" view into "try to handle all jobs with a small fleet".
+Then in case VROOM manages to handle all jobs, comparisons and gaps to best known solutions are relevant.

 ## Costs evaluation

-All results reported in the litterature for the above benchmarks use double precision for costs and timing constraints.
-As no rounding convention has ever been decided, different implementations might actually rely on different costs values due to the joys of floating-point arithmetic (there are even questions on some best known costs validity!).
+All results reported in the literature for the above benchmarks use double precision for costs and timing constraints.
+As no rounding convention has ever been decided, different implementations might actually rely on different costs values due to the joys of floating-point arithmetic (there are even doubts on some best known costs validity!).

-So on one hand, we need to compare to double precision values rounded to 2 decimal places, and on the other hand `VROOM` only uses integer values for costs.
+So on one hand, we need to compare to double precision values rounded to 2 decimal places, and on the other hand VROOM only uses integer values for costs.
 Our workaround is to round costs with the usual TSPLIB convention **after** multiplying double precision values by 10000 to keep a fair amount of precision.
 Then this "scaling" is taken